Jaime Alguersuari: Formula Three

-He moved up to the British Formula Three Championship for 2008, driving for the Carlin Motorsport alongside teammates Brendon Hartley, Oliver Turvey and Sam Abay.
+Alguersuari moved up to the British Formula Three Championship for 2008, driving for the Carlin Motorsport alongside teammates Brendon Hartley, Oliver Turvey and Sam Abay.
 After a season-long battle between Alguersuari, Hartley, Turvey and Sergio Pérez, Alguersuari won the final three races of the season to clinch the championship.
-He thus became the youngest title winner in championship history, aged 18 years and 203 days.
+He thus became the youngest title winner in championship history, aged eighteen years and 203 days.
 He also deputised for the injured Mark Webber in the 2008 Race of Champions event at the Wembley Stadium in December 2008.

+Alguersuari competing at Circuit de Catalunya during the 2009 Formula Renault 3.5 Series.

 Formula Renault 3.5 Series

 He competed in the Formula Renault 3.5 Series in 2009, continuing with the Carlin team and with Turvey once again as his teammate.
 At the time of his move to Formula One mid-season, he was eighth in the championship, with one podium finish, and was the second-highest rookie driver in the standings behind Turvey.
 Despite his promotion to an F1 race seat, he carried on in FR3.5.
 A week after his Formula One debut, Alguersuari returned to the series at the Autódromo Internacional do Algarve, and scored both his first pole, and his first victory in the series.
 His 27-point haul for the weekend moved him from eighth to third in the championship standings.
 Alguersuari eventually ended up sixth, dropping from third in the final race.